(sponsored by the Courts & Public Safety Committee)

 3. The new address of the owner if the owner moves within Faulkner County, Arkansas.

-F. Sale or transfer of ownership Any person may sell, barter or in any other way dispose of the dog, to any person within Faulkner County, Arkansas, provided that the seller notifies the Animal Welfare Unit on the day of the sale, and that the buyer complies with all of the requirements set forth in this section.
+- Sale or transfer of ownership.
+Any person may sell, barter or in any other way dispose of the dog, to any person within Faulkner County, Arkansas, provided that the seller notifies the Animal Welfare Unit on the day of the sale, and that the buyer complies with all of the requirements set forth in this section.

-G. Failure to comply It is unlawful for the owner or keeper of a vicious or dangerous dog registered in Faulkner County to fail to comply with the requirements set for in this section.
+- Failure to comply.
+It is unlawful for the owner or keeper of a vicious or dangerous dog registered in Faulkner County to fail to comply with the requirements set for in this section.
 Failure to comply shall be subject to immediate seizure and impoundment of the animal.

-I. Each day that a violation of this ordinance continues shall be deemed a separate offense.
+- Each day that a violation of this ordinance continues shall be deemed a separate offense, not to exceed the maximum amount allowed by law.
 In addition to the foregoing penalties, any person who violates this section shall pay all expense, including shelter, food, handling, veterinary care and testimony necessitated by the enforcement of this section.